 Intrastate transportation of NGLs is largely regulated by the state in which such transportation takes place.
 Lone Star's NGL Pipeline transports NGLs within the state of Texas and is subject to regulation by the TRRC.
 This NGLs transportation system offers services pursuant to an intrastate transportation tariff on file with the TRRC.
 In 2013, Lone Star's NGL pipeline also commenced the interstate transportation of NGLs, which is subject to the FERC's jurisdiction under the Interstate Commerce Act ("ICA") and the Energy Policy Act.
 Both intrastate and interstate NGL transportation services must be provided in a manner that is just, reasonable, and non-discriminatory.
 The tariff rates established for interstate services were based on a negotiated agreement; however, if the FERC's ratemaking methodologies were imposed, they may, among other things, delay the use of rates that reflect increased costs and subject us to potentially burdensome and expensive operational, reporting and other requirements.
-In addition, the rates, terms and conditions for shipments of crude oil, petroleum products and NGLs on our pipelines are subject to regulation by the FERC if the NGLs are transported in interstate or foreign commerce, whether by our pipelines or other means of transportation.
+In addition, the rates, terms and conditions for shipments of crude oil, petroleum products and NGLs on our pipelines or other means of transportation.
 Since we do not control the entire transportation path of all crude oil, petroleum products and NGLs on our pipelines, FERC regulation could be triggered by our customers' transportation decisions.